The Traveler's Secret

 "A chill went over me at these words.
 I stammered, 'Thank you, sir.
 But I do not wish any other reward than the two hundred years of life that you promised.'

 "Yes, that is understood - you are to live two hundred years.
 But of course, only if you do not make an attempt to steal Cecilia from me, because that would be breaking our agreement, now wouldn't it?
 But I will do more for you.
-Since your wife has driven you away and you cannot return anyway, you shall stay here with your daughter and bring her up.'
+Since you cannot return to your wife, you shall stay here with your daughter and bring her up.'

 "I wanted to make some reply, but the wizard said, 'That is my desire, and it will be so.
 Bring up the child for me, and on her 18th birthday I will return for her.
 If you let her escape from here, or if you try to escape yourself, you will die.
 But it will be impossible for you to escape anyway, for at this moment my palace has separated itself from the bottom of the sea.
 We are now drifting about among the seaweed and coral.'
 I was convinced that must be true, because I felt the house rocking as if I were on ship.